 Live by the numbers.
 Die by the numbers.

-Dramatics aside, keeping a hawk eye on these restaurant metrics will help you make better business decisions on everything from menu pricing to staffing.
+Dramatics aside, keeping a hawk eye on these restaurant KPIs and metrics will help you make better business decisions on everything from menu pricing to staffing.

 Bruce has been in the restaurant industry for more than 20 years.
 He started in the dish pit and worked his way up to management, where he helped several restaurant owners cut their costs, effectively manage their staff, and fine tune their operations.
 Bruce has been working as a software sales consultant for TouchBistro for more than four years, and he’s passionate about setting restaurants up for success with his deep knowledge of the industry and the technology restaurant owners need to run their businesses.